Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Experiments and Results

 The data for the following experiments is generated according to the procedure described in Sec. \ref{sec:data}.
 The dataset construction requires verifying feasibility solving to (quasi-)optimality instances of the ONTS problem.
 In other words, the dataset construction imposes a high computational cost, which scales with the size of the problem.

-To circumvent the cost of dataset generation, we build a training set with many instances of smaller size, and validation and test sets with fewer-but-larger instances.
-This way, we can afford a sufficient volume of data for training while evaluating on the most relevant instances, which are the ones with a higher solving cost.
+To circumvent the cost of dataset generation, we build a training set with many smaller instances and validation and test sets with fewer but larger instances.
+This way, we can afford a sufficient volume of data for training while evaluating at the most relevant instances, which have a higher solving cost.
 At the same time, we test the model's generalization capability by evaluating its performance on instances harder than those seen during training.

-We base our data generation in the instances proposed by Rigo et al.~\cite{rigo_instance_2023}, which take the FloripaSat-I mission as a reference~\cite{marcelino_critical_2020} (see \ref{appx:random-instance}).
+We base our data generation in the instances proposed by \citet{rigo_instance_2023}, which take the FloripaSat-I mission as a reference~\citep{marcelino_critical_2020} (see \ref{appx:random-instance}).
 More precisely, we focus on instances with scheduling horizon $T=125$.